MASQ-Project/MASQ-Docs/Greypaper.md

 * Terminal Intelligence

 ## MASQ Project GitHub is Open Source
-The MASQ [GitHub] has used Open Source code from Substratum (the code base was created and developed by Substratum LLC, a registered US company based in Tennessee) – under the GPLv3 license.
-All the forked source code used from the latest repo of Substratum is cited as such and credit given properly.
+MASQ developers [GitHub] start with Open Source code from Substratum (the code base was created and developed by Substratum LLC, a registered US company based in Tennessee) – under the GPLv3 license.
+All source code derived from Substratum is cited as such and credit given properly.

 <a id="tokenomics"></a>
 # Tokenomics